-The Nantes Ecole Centrale is developing a high-level European academic and applied research that relies on many strong industrial and institutional partnerships.
-It greatly benefits from a developing territory and strong links with the socio-economic world, aiming to become a leader in future economic growth sectors such as marine renewable energy and materials.
-The school’s laboratories are working all the way from the most upstream research to the completion of full-scale demonstrators at sea and the transfer to industry players.
-This collaboration activity with businesses currently takes various forms: joint projects, mixed teams, research positions, incubation and creation of startups, services via the private subsidiary Centrale Innovation.
+Ecole Centrale conducts high-level European academic and applied research, drawing on its close ties with industry and government, and benefitting from a vibrant, forward-looking region.
+It aims to become a leader in high-growth sectors such as marine renewables and materials.
+The school’s laboratories work across the whole development process, from upstream research to completion of full-scale demonstrators at sea and transfer to industry players.
+This collaborative activity with industry takes on various forms today: joint projects, combined teams, research positions, incubation and startups, services via the private subsidiary Centrale Innovation.

 Research platforms, a natural place to learn and put new MRE trades into practice

-The School laboratories, accredited by the CNRS, have unique experimental facilities in their field, open to European research and industry.
-These platforms include a supercomputing centre, ocean engineering pools and an offshore MRE test site (SEM-REV).
+The school laboratories, accredited by the CNRS, have experimental facilities unique in their field and are open to European research and industry.
+These facilities include a supercomputing centre, ocean engineering tanks and an offshore test site (SEM-REV).

-The Centrale Nantes wave basin is the most demanded research facility by the MRE sector in Europe and SEM-REV is the only site in Europe to have generic approvals for prototypes and a connection to the national electricity network.
+The Centrale Nantes wave basin is the most demanded research facility by the MRE sector in Europe and SEM-REV is the only site in Europe to have generic approvals for prototypes and a connection to the national grid.